ribeirorvs/redhat-project-repo/README.md

 - Include persistence using JPA/Hibernate and MySQL
 - Include cache persistence using JBoss Data Grid
 - Include RHPAM process manager
+- Migrate the application to OpenShift
+- Migrate the application from Monolith to Microservice